Istog: Name

 The name of the town comes from the version of the Serbian word istok (variant istek), meaning "well, water source" referring to the springs of the Istočka river (Istočka reka, literally "spring river"), a tributary to the White Drin river.
-The name of the nearby village of Vrela, one of the largest settlements in the municipality, also means "springs", as does the newly proposed Albanian name of the town, Burimi.
+The name of the nearby village of Vrela, one of the largest settlements in the municipality, also means "springs".

 History

 The Ottoman defter (tax registry; census) of 1582 registered the Ipek nahiyah as having 235 villages, of which Suho Grlo (Suvo Grlo) was located within modern Istog municipality.
 Suvo Grlo had three bigger mahala (neighbourhoods).
 One of the neighbourhoods included Muslim converts.
 There were several Orthodox priests in the village.

 During World War II, a total of 140 Serbs were killed in 1941 and 1942 in the district of Istog and another 95 were killed in 1943 and 1944 by Albanian paramilitaries.
 The areas in and around Istog saw much resistance against the Yugoslav Partisans by Albanians in 1945.
-In Lipa, near Istog, Bajram Grobi and his group of 9 others were surrounded by a partisan battalion - they sustained 3 losses in total, including Bajram himself.
+In Lipa, near Istog, Bajram Grobi and 9 others were surrounded by a partisan battalion - they sustained 3 losses, including Bajram himself.
 In August, Sali Kama and Bik Pazari resisted the partisans in Bjeshka, near Istog.
-In March, Berlac Rogani and 7 other men were surrounded at a mountain in Binak, near Istog, by a battalion of partisans numbering to 650 Serbs and Montenegrins; after 36 hours of fighting, Rogani and his men killed 28 partisans and wounded 12 others.
-During the fighting, the partisans utilised women and children as human shields, but nonetheless, Rogani and his men managed to break the encirclement and all 8 fighters managed to survive despite their injuries.
+In March, Berlac Rogani and 7 other men were surrounded at a mountain in Binak, near Istog, by a battalion of partisans numbering 650 Serbs and Montenegrins; after 36 hours of fighting, Rogani and his men killed 28 partisans and wounded 12 others.
+Rogani and his men managed to break the encirclement and all 8 fighters managed to survive despite their injuries.
 On the 10th of September, in Liçeva and Lesnika (also near Istog), 32 Albanians battled against 1,300 well-armed Montenegrins for 6 hours in an event known as the Battle of the 32 Heroes.
 Only 4 of the Albanians managed to survive despite being wounded.
 The commanders of the Albanian side were Shaban Sadiku, Adem Shala and Alush Smajli, with Smajli being the only one to survive with grave injuries, and the Montenegrins were from the Boka Kotorska brigade.